 London’s biggest and busiest airport, London Heathrow has five terminals and numerous travel options to get to and from the airport.

-The quickest – The Heathrow Express is by far the quickest way to get into London Paddington, which is in zone 1, as it takes under 20 mins from Terminal 5 and around 15 minutes from Terminals 4 and 1,2 and 3.
+The quickest – The Heathrow Express is by far the quickest way to get into London Paddington, which is in zone 1.
+They depart every 15 minutes and it takes under 20 mins from Terminal 5 and around 15 minutes from Terminals 4 and 1,2 and 3.
 However, it’s expensive.
 There are ways to save on your ticket though – here are all the deals.

-The cheapest – Heathrow Connect is the cheapest train option and, like the Heathrow Express, it terminates at London Paddington.
+The cheapest – TFL Rail is the cheapest train option and, like the Heathrow Express, it terminates at London Paddington.
 They depart every 30 minutes so are not as frequent as the Heathrow Express and the journey takes around 45 minutes.

 The Piccadilly line runs to and from all Heathrow Terminals and is much cheaper than the train.
 It also stops at many central London tube stations, such as Covent Garden, Green Park, Leicester Square, Piccadilly Circus etc so depending on where you’re staying in London this might be your most convenient option.
 It takes around an hour to get from Heathrow into central London.
 Remember though that as it’s a tube, there are no luggage racks.